reputage/libsalt/README.md

 # LibSalt

 LibSalt is simple C# wrapper library for Daniel J. Bernstein's nacl library via libsodium.
-This library only depends on C# and libsodium, and has no dependances on the .NET library.
+This library only depends on C# and libsodium, and has no other dependances.

 ## Features

-Libsodium is a simple library that only requires two files for installation for any C# project (on Mac).
+Libsalt is a simple library.
+You can integrate libsalt into any C# project using either ```LibSalt.dylib``` with ```LibSalt.cs``` or with the ```LibSalt.dll```.
+These files are given with each release or can be built locally on Mac.

 ## Basic Installation